Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Preliminaries

 The log-Sobolev inequality is useful in establishing the convergence rate of Langevin algorithm. \begin{definition}[Log-Sobolev inequality] Let $\rd \mu = p(\theta)\rd \theta$ be a probability distribution with a positive smooth density $p>0$ on $\bR^p$.
 We say that $\mu$ satisfies the log-Sobolev inequality with constant $\alpha>0$ if for any smooth function $f: \bR^p \rightarrow \bR$,

-\end{definition} This inequality is analogous to strong convexity in optimization: let $\rd \nu = q(\theta)\rd \mu$ be a probability distribution on $\bR^p$ such that $p$ is smooth and positive.
+\end{definition} This inequality is analogous to strong convexity in optimization: let $\rd \nu = q(\theta)\rd \mu$ be a probability distribution on $\bR^p$ such that $q$ is smooth and positive.
 Then, if $\mu$ satisfies the log-Sobolev inequality with $\alpha$, it follows that

 The above relation is directly obtained by setting $f=\sqrt{q}$ in the definition of log-Sobolev inequality.
-Note that the right hand side is nothing else but the functional gradient of $\KL(\nu \| \mu)$ with respect to a transport map for $\nu$.
+Note that the right hand side is nothing else but the squared norm of functional gradient of $\KL(\nu \| \mu)$ with respect to a transport map for $\nu$.

 It is well-known that strong log-concave densities satisfy the LSI with a dimension-free constant (up to the spectral norm of the covariance). \begin{example}[\cite{bakry1985diffusions}] Let $q \propto \exp(-f)$ be a probability density, where $f : \bR^p \rightarrow \bR$ is a smooth function.
 If there exists $c > 0$ such that $\nabla^2 f \succeq cI_p$, then $q(\theta)\rd\theta$ satisfies Log-Sobolev inequality with constant $c$. \end{example}